Division of Social Sciences

 Internships and Other Opportunities

 Students in good standing are encouraged to participate in one of the internship opportunities administered through the Department and the International Studies Program, and they may earn course credit for doing so.
-For students matriculating in 2010-2011 and beyond, completion of such internships counts as part of their experiential learning requirement.
+Completion of such internships counts as part of their required experiential learning activity.
 For program details and eligibility requirements, see “Internships and Other Opportunities” in this catalog.
 Those of particular interest to political science majors include:

 A number of special programs and student conferences are also of interest to majors.
 For details, see “Internships and Other Opportunities” in this catalog.
 Those of interest to majors include: